irods/irods_client_rest_cpp/README.md

 "Success" or an iRODS exception

 ### /auth
-This endpoint provides an authentication service for the iRODS zone, using one of the available iRODS authentication methodologies, such as: native, pam, krb or gsk.
+This endpoint provides an authentication service for the iRODS zone, currently only native iRODS authentication is supported.

 **Method** : POST

 **Parameters:**
 - user_name : the iRODS user which wishes to authenticate
 - password : The user's secret, depending on the method of authentication
-- auth_type : The iRODS method of authentication - native, pam, krb, gsk, etc.
+- auth_type : The iRODS method of authentication - native, pam, krb, gsi, etc.

 **Example CURL Command:**
 ```